-Sadly, paper portfolios appear to be a bit of a rarity these days, with many design portfolios existing online-only.
+Sadly, paper portfolios appear to be a bit of a rarity these days, with many design portfolios existing online only.
 But, thankfully, there are many designers who still recognise the power of traditional mediums (don't believe us?
 Check out our collection of awesome paper art).
 Done properly, a handheld, printed design portfolio can really make your work stand out and leave a long-lasting impression.

 Therefore, we scoured the web to find some brilliant examples of paper portfolios.
 Here are our 10 favourites...

 01. Charlotte Allen

 Feeling the need to stand out after finishing university, Charlotte Allen decided to reinvent the traditional resume and portfolio and instead created an informal package aimed at connecting with employers instead of the insides of a recycling bin.

 Her deluxe mailer consisted of a 12-page printed portfolio in a tabloid format, along with self-branded business cards and a traditionally formatted CV, all produced to a high quality that she felt was needed to represent herself to design agencies.